 For borrowers, this means the time to refinance your mortgage may very well be right now.
-Ten year mortgage refinances are usually always the loans with the lowest rates, but right now, you can refinance into a 15 year mortgage with the same exact rate as a 10 year fixed.
+Ten-year mortgage refinances are usually always the loans with the lowest rates, but right now you can refinance into a 15-year mortgage with the same exact rate as a 10-year fixed.

-If you’re thinking of locking in a historically low interest rate, then that 15 year fixed option might just be right for you.
+If you’re thinking of locking in a historically low interest rate, then that 15-year fixed option might just be right for you.
 You may be able to slash your monthly mortgage payment by hundreds of dollars if not more, according to Fox Business.
-As for the classic 30 year fixed mortgage, those rates are continuing to hold steady at just over 3%, a mark they’ve been sitting at for the past week.Get Free Quotes
+As for the classic 30-year fixed mortgage, those rates are continuing to hold steady at just over 3%, a mark they have been sitting at for the past week.Get Free Quotes

-Whether you’re looking for a cash out refinance, or a simple rate and term refi, the 30 year option is always worth taking a look at.
+Whether you’re looking for a cash out refinance, or a simple rate and term refi, the 30-year option is always worth taking a look at.
 With a 3.125% interest rate, you could be looking at a considerably lower monthly payment for decades to come.

-If you have a shorter term currently, and opt to refinance into a longer, 30 year option, expect your total loan cost to rise.
-This is because you’ll be paying more in interest over the life of your mortgage loan, despite the lower monthly payments.
+If you have a shorter term currently, and opt to refinance into a longer, 30-year option, expect your total loan cost to rise.
+This is because you’ll be paying more in interest over the life of your mortgage loan despite the lower monthly payments.

 Perhaps 15 Years or Even 10 Could Be the Answer

-The 10 year mortgage refinance is going to increase your payments when compared to the 15 year option.
+The 10-year mortgage refinance is going to increase your payments when compared to the 15-year option.
 But your home will be paid off sooner, and you’re going to pay the absolute bare minimum in interest charges with this option.
 It could be the way to go depending on your current financial situation.

 As we mentioned in the beginning of this article, the market is currently quite volatile, with rates fluctuating like crazy (except this past week apparently!)
 Countless economic factors and indicators affect mortgage rates.
-Inflation (which is currently climbing) and unemployment (hello labor shortage!) weigh heavily on interest rates nationwide.
+Inflation (which is currently climbing) and unemployment (hello, labor shortage!) weigh heavily on interest rates nationwide.
 Then there’s the biggest X factor: you!
 Your current employment, savings and income, along with credit score and expenses/debt, will all factor into the interest rate you’re ultimately offered on your refinance.

 The Economy Determines All